 No Impact.
 The proposed multiple family residential use is considered to be generally passive and therefore, can be established next to or nearby existing commercial and residential neighborhoods.
-For this reason, the project does not conflict with the surrounding land uses, nor would it physically divide the established residential community, and therefore, no mitigation is warranted.
+For this reason, the project does not conflict with the surrounding land uses, nor does it physically divide the established residential community, and therefore, no mitigation is warranted.

-2. POPULATION AND HOUSING: Potentially Significant Impact Potentially Significant Unless Mitigation Incorporated Less than Significant Impact No Impact a.
-Induce substantial growth $\boxtimes$ b.
-Displace substantial numbers of existing housing or people a.
+2. F POPULATION AND HOUSING: Potentially Significant Impact Potentially Significant Unless Mitigation Incorporated Less than Significant Impact No Impact a.
+Induce substantial growth \boxtimes b.
+Displace substantial numbers of existing housing or people \boxtimes a.
 Induce substantial growth

 Less Than Significant Impact.
-As mentioned previously, the Project would construct a three-story building consisting of one manager's unit and 24 permanent supportive housing units.
+As mentioned previously, the Project would construct four detached three-story buildings consisting of 115 residential units.
 The California Department of Finance (CDF) data (Table 2: E-5 City/County Population and Housing Estimates, 1/1/2023) details that the City of Corona has a residential population of 157,005 and 50,604 housing units as of January 2023.
 In addition, it is estimated that the City has an average of 3.19 persons per household with a vacancy rate of 3.1%.
-Considering that the previous use on the Project site was a mobile home park consisting of approximately 50 residential units, the net loss in residential units would be 25 units.
-However, since the remaining 3.46-acre adjacent site will be developed with 115 units, the overall net gain would be 90 units.
-The adjacent 115-unit multiple family housing project is being evaluated under a separate Mitigated Negative Declaration document.
-Further, the 25-unit Project is subject to the General Plan land use designation of High Density Residential (HDR) which allows up to 36 dwelling units per acre.
-The Project proposes 25 units on a site acreage of 0.72, which results in a density of 34.7 du/ac, which falls within the 15-36 du/ac density range established by the General Plan for the HDR designation.
+Considering that the previous use on the Project site was a mobile home park consisting of approximately 50 single family units, the net gain in residential units would be 65.
+Further, the Project is subject to the General Plan land use designation of High Density Residential (HDR) allowing up to 36 dwelling units per acre.
+The Project site acreage is 3.46, which allows a maximum of 124 dwelling units.
+The Project proposes 115 units which yields a density of 33.2 du/ac, which does not exceed the maximum allowable density of 36 dwelling units per acre under the HDR designation.

 The 2020-2045 SCAG Regional Transportation Plan/Sustainable Communities Strategy (RTP/SCS) assumed the population within the City of Corona to grow from 165,800 in 2016 to 185,100 in 2045 (approximately 11 percent).
-The addition of 80 new residents (25 new units x 3.19 persons per household) would not represent an increase in population since there is a net loss of 25 units.
+The addition of 207 new "net" residents (65 new "net" units x 3.19 persons per household) would represent a population increase of 0.10 percent of SCAG's anticipated growth and the new housing units would result in a 0.12 percent increase in residential units within the City.
 The Project site is a vacant lot within an entirely urban, developed area.
-Thus, the Project would not induce any population growth.
-As the Project consists of development that would generate less than the previous percent growth, potential impacts related to substantial unplanned population growth would be less than significant.
+Thus, while the Project itself would result in population growth, it would not induce any unplanned population growth.
+As the Project consists of development that would generate less than one percent growth, potential impacts related to substantial unplanned population growth would be less than significant.